 Do your employees currently have a company car through salary sacrifice or instead of a cash allowance?
-You could be impacted by these new rules effective April 2017.
+You could be impacted by rules which came into effect in April 2017.

 Questions you may have:

-- How do I know if my salary sacrifice scheme is affected post April 17?
+- How do I know if my salary sacrifice scheme is affected?

 - What is the effect of these changes on my salary sacrifice scheme?